kufu/tsubaki/README.md

 # Verifies the format and its check digit with `strict` option:
 validates :digits, my_number: { strict: true }, allow_nil: true

-# Without strict options, it verifies only the length of the digits:
+# Without strict option, it verifies only the length of the digits:
 validates :digits, my_number: true

 # Or if a My Number contains any dividers, specify it: